Show Your Work

 Application deadline for academic year 2019/2020 exhibitions: Monday, April 1, 2019

 Please note: Please note, if a proposal is intended as an integral part of an SAIC course, the applicant must get initial approval from their department chair.

 Questions?
 Contact Trevor Martin, Executive Director of Exhibitions, at email@example.com

 New Blood is the annual student festival of performance, live art, and time-based work at SAIC.
-This year, SAIC will host New Blood XII on Saturday, November 17, at Links Hall (3111 North Western Avenue, Chicago).
+This year, SAIC will host New Blood XIII on Saturday, November 23, at Links Hall (3111 North Western Avenue, Chicago).
 All currently enrolled undergraduate, graduate, and post-baccalaureate SAIC students are encouraged to apply.
 Thoughtful proposals from any direction are welcome.
 Collaborative proposals must include at least one SAIC student.
 Applicants are encouraged to apply with new work that is in development or pre-existing pieces.
 All proposals will be reviewed by a jury.
-Final selections will be announced on October 2.
+Final selections will be announced on October 1.

 Questions?
 Contact New Blood XII Student Coordinators:

-MLK Jr. Mural Competition at International Hostel Chicago
+MLK Jr. Mural Competition at Hostelling International Chicago

 Twenty student artists will be selected to paint individual pieces honoring the life and work of Dr. Martin Luther King, Jr. and the continuing struggle for social justice on the 2nd floor windows of Hostelling International Chicago.
-A panel of judges will evaluate the artworks and 1st, 2nd, and 3rd place prizes will be awarded to the students whose works best represent the spirit of the exhibit.
-(1st Place: $300; 2nd Place: $200; 3rd Place: $100)
+A panel of judges will evaluate the artworks and 1st and 2nd place prizes will be awarded to the students whose works best represent the spirit of the exhibit.
+(1st Place: $200; 2nd Place: $100)